damiancclarke/rwolf2/README.md

 variance estimator is not desired for regression models, this should be indicated in the syntax of each method indicated in the command syntax.

-The command returns the Romano Wolf p-value corresponding to each variable, standard (bootstrapped) uncorrected p-values, and for reference, the original uncorrected (analytical) p-value from the initial tests when rwolf2 estimates baseline regression models.  rwolf2 is an e-class command, and a matrix is returned as e(RW) providing the full set of Romano-Wolf corrected p-values (and other p-values mentioned above).
+The command returns the Romano Wolf *p*-value corresponding to each variable, standard (bootstrapped) uncorrected *p*-values, and for reference, the original uncorrected (analytical) *p*-value from the initial tests when rwolf2 estimates baseline regression models.  rwolf2 is an e-class command, and a matrix is returned as e(RW) providing the full set of Romano-Wolf corrected *p*-values (and other *p*-values mentioned above).

 To install directly into Stata:
 ```s